langchain4j/langchain4j/docs/docs/integrations/language-models/github-models.md

 ```

 This will create an instance of `GitHubModelsChatModel`.
-Those parameters can be customized by providing values in the GitHubModelsChatModel's builder.
+Model parameters (e.g. `temperature`) can be customized by providing values in the `GitHubModelsChatModel`'s builder.

 ### Spring Boot